chiefdondjeu/COSC-320-Project3/README.md

 '#' represents the number attached to the data files.

-When finish with the program, simply type
+When you are done with the program, simply type

 ```
 make clean